PhD and Masters Research

 - New Interfaces for Creative Expression for artists, designers, architects, musicians and composers

 - Computer Graphics, Virtual Reality (VR) and Augmented Reality (AR)

 How do I Apply?

-First, see the Monash page on research degrees for general information, including details on scholarships and fees.
+First, see the Monash FIT page on graduate research programs for general information, including details on scholarships and fees.

 Next, check that you have the necessary eligibility requirements.

 If you are eligible and interested in applying with me as your supervisor (or co-supervisor), please contact me.
 Please include the following information with your application:

 - an official transcript of your current academic record;

 - a 1-2 page research proposal which includes: